zkep/my-geektime/README_US.md

 English | [中文](./README.md)

 ### my geektime
-This is a tool to obtain the geektime video or articles with you geektime account
+This is a tool to obtain the geektime  articles docs

 ---